Les Rois thaumaturges: Summary

 In book I Chapter I, the author sets out to establish when the royal power to cure appeared: with Robert II of France (c.
 972 – 1031), according Helgaud, and Henry I of England (c.
 1068 – 1135).

 In Chapter II, he looks for the origins of this power in the sacred nature of kings, already found in the old Germanic kingdoms.

 The sacred nature of the king was affirmed by the practice of anointing: first for Pepin the Short, then for his successors; then for the English kings from the Council of Chelsea (787) onwards; and finally for the whole of Western Europe.
 This practice took place as part of the ceremony known as the "coronation" or "sacre" in French.
 Bloch believes that Robert II, called the Pious needed to strengthen his legitimacy, which he was able to do by claiming thaumaturgical virtues and suggests that Henry I then imitated him.

 Book II offers a history of the touching of scrofula until the end of the 16th century.
 First the king touched the affected areas, and later (Robert II) added the sign of the cross.
 Later English kings added a blessing.
 In both countries, the poor were then given alms.

 The number of beneficiaries in England ranged from several hundred to over a thousand, depending on the year.
 No figures are available for France.
 They were of several nationalities.
-Many travelled several hundred hundreds of kilometres to reach the king.
+Many travelled several hundreds of kilometres to reach the king.

 The Gregorian Reforms were "a vigorous effort to destroy the ancient confusion of the temporal with the spiritual".
 Gregory VII "denies temporal sovereigns even the most pious, the gift of the miracle" (Letter to bishop Hermann de Metz, March 15, 1081).
-However, France and England were scarcely touched by these ideas, until "the apologists of the French monarchy appealed, for the first time, ... to the royal miracle" - starting with Guillaume de Nogaret and Guillaume de Plaisians, followed by Fra Tolomeo in Italy and William of Ockham in England (Octo questiones V cap vii-ix).
+However, France and England were scarcely touched by these ideas, until "the apologists of the French monarchy appealed, for the first time, ... to the royal miracle" – starting with Guillaume de Nogaret and Guillaume de Plaisians, followed by Fra Tolomeo in Italy and William of Ockham in England (Octo questiones V cap vii–ix).
 Charles V of France presented himself as a miracle worker.
 This thaumaturgical power became a theme of loyalist propaganda.

 In other countries, attempts to invoke a thaumaturgical power remained very limited.

 Bloch devotes a whole chapter of Thaumaturgic Kings to a description and history of cramp-rings that gave English kings the power to work cures.